-By Dan Ambrose: Sergey Kovalev has revealed what many fans suspected about his recent loss to Saul Canelo Alvarez by saying that he had no chance of winning because had little chance to recover from his previous title defense against Anthony Yarde.
-Canelo (53-1-2, 36 KOs) stopped Kovalev in the 11th round to take his WBO 175-lb title from him on the 2nd of November in Las Vegas, Nevada.
+By Dan Ambrose: Sergey Kovalev has revealed what many fans suspected about his recent loss to Saul Canelo Alvarez by saying that he had no chance of winning because he had little chance to recover from his previous title defense against Anthony Yarde.
+Canelo (53-1-2, 36 KOs) stopped Kovalev in the 11th round to take his WBO 175-lb title from him on November 2 in Las Vegas, Nevada.

 Kovalev looked weak against Canelo

-A lot of boxing fans openly wondered after the fight why Kovalev looked so weak, and his punches with almost nothing on them.
+A lot of boxing fans openly wondered after the fight why Kovalev seemed so fragile, and his punches with almost nothing on them.
 Some people have even said the Canelo vs. Kovalev fight looked like it was STAGED.
 They noticed how

 Kovalev took Canelo fight for financial reasons

-Former WBO light heavyweight champion Kovalev (34-4-1 29 KOs) says he took the fight with Canelo due to financial reasons, but he had no chance of winning. started training camp for his November 2 just 3 weeks after his grueling 11th round knockout win over Yarde on August 31.
+Former WBO light heavyweight champion Kovalev (34-4-1 29 KOs) says he took the fight with Canelo due to economic reasons, but he had no chance of winning.
+Started training camp for his November 2 just three weeks after his grueling 11th round knockout win over Yarde on August 31.
 That’s a fight in which Kovalev was close to being knocked out in the 8th round.

 “Given the conditions, it was impossible to win.
 You are ignoramuses since you thought I could win.
 I climbed into this weight with torment & sleepless nights.
 Because it was a financially interesting offer,” said Kovalev to boxinggu.ru.

-It sounds bad that Kovalev took the fight with Canelo for financial reasons.
+It sounds terrible that Kovalev took the fight with Canelo for financial reasons.
 He’s said to have gotten a purse of $12 million.
-Of course, for the average boxing fan, they likely would jump at the chance to get a monstrous payday if they were nearing the end of their careers as well.
+Of course, for the average boxing fan, they likely would jump at the chance to get a massive payday if they were nearing the end of their careers as well.

-This confession by Kovalev puts a damper on Canelo’s win, because it clearly shows that the Russian fighter wasn’t at his best.
-Not only was he up there in age at 36, but he was worn out from consecutive camps without being able to rest properly.
+This confession by Kovalev puts a damper on Canelo’s win because it clearly shows that the Russian fighter wasn’t at his best.
+Not only was he up there in age at 36, but he was worn out from consecutive camps without being able to rest appropriately.
 It was an old school situation where a fighter jumped straight into another training camp weeks after a hard fight.